btroncone/learn-rxjs/subjects/README.md

 # Subjects

-A Subject is a special type of Observable that allows values to be multicasted to many Observables.
-Subjects are like EventEmitters.
+A Subject is a special type of Observable which shares a single execution path among observers.

+You can think of this as a single speaker talking at a microphone in a room full of people.
+Their message (the subject) is being delivered to multiple people (the observers) at once.
+This is the basis of *multicasting*.
+Typical observables would be comparable to a 1 on 1 conversation.

 There are 4 variants of subjects:

-- Subject - simplest variant without intial value or replay behavior
+- **Subject** - No intial value or replay behavior.
-- AsyncSubject - only emits a value when it completes.
-It will emit its latest value to all its observers on completion
+- **AsyncSubject** - Emits latest value to observers upon completion.
-- BehaviorSubject - requires an initial value and emits its current value whenever it is subscribed to
+- **BehaviorSubject** - Requires an initial value and emits its current value (last emitted item) to new subscribers.
-- ReplaySubject - buffers a set number of values and will emit those values immediately to any new subscribers in addition to emitting new values to existing subscribers.
+- **ReplaySubject** - Emits specified number of last emitted values (a replay) to new subscribers.

 ## Contents